 We also asked Karen if she thought any mode of travel was particularly romantic.
 “A number of airlines have some astonishing premium cabins and classes now, but cruising is definitely where the romance is.
 Many newer boutique ships offer a much more intimate style of cruising than the larger ships that carry thousands of passengers.

-Wendy Macfarlane, travel advisor at Travel Associates Erina, can't go past Santorini, Greece, as the world's most romantic spot.
-"I had my honeymoon there, and the scenery and Mediterranean ocean breezes are still etched in my mind!
-Santorini is stunningly beautiful in many ways, and has the most gorgeous sunsets and views anywhere", says Wendy.
+Wendy Macfarlane, travel advisor at Travel Associates Erina (Central Coast, NSW travel agency), can’t go past Santorini, Greece, as the world’s most romantic spot.
+“I had my honeymoon there, and the scenery and Mediterranean ocean breezes are still etched in my mind!
+Santorini is stunningly beautiful in many ways, and has the most gorgeous sunsets and views anywhere”, says Wendy.

 The perfect recipe for maximising holiday romance?
 “Put your devices down, enjoy cocktails, let sunsets wash over you, and head out for nice dinners”, advises Jacqui.
 As for romantic modes of transport, Jacqui is fairly agnostic.